al-codes-now/phase_4_project/README.md

 ## Business Problem

 Those who exam x-rays in order to make a diagonsis are required to obtain years of training.
 Having a predcitive model that can determine whether an x-ray shows signs of pneumonia can be an extremely powerful too for understaffed health care facilities.
-This can be a helpful tool for the medical community to consider when resourced need to better better allocated.
+This can be a helpful tool for the medical community to consider when resources need to better better allocated.

 ## Data